 Your objectives determine the best property to buy

-There is no single property that can be classified as the most suitable property to buy in Australia.
+There are many different types of Australian properties.
+However, there is no single property that can be classified as the most suitable property to buy in Australia.

 That’s because your objectives and goals determine which property type is a better buy for you.

-Australia has a number of different types of properties available and they each offer different benefits and come with varying drawbacks or considerations.
-Before you set your eyes on any single property, make sure it can work accordingly with your goals:
+Each Australian property offers different benefits and come with varying drawbacks or considerations.
+Before you set your eyes on any single property, make sure it can work accordingly with your goals.

 - Moving in: If you’re planning on moving into a new property, you’ll need to consider all aspects that can affect you when living in the property.
 For example, you may want to reconsider buying a house near a dump site even if it’s quite cheap.
 You may end up selling the property within a month for less than you bought it for.

 - Investment: A smaller apartment complex in the heart of a big city may be a better buy than a larger one in the outer parts of a suburb even if their prices were the same.
 It’s because big city apartments usually have a consistent and high rental yield.
 However, it is your research and goals that should decide which one you buy.